 Appendix 1Q; Resiliency to Overcome Setbacks

 Goal achievement is vital to your growth.
 Goals are progressive; they build upon each other to create something you couldn't have envisioned until you accomplished the prior goal(s).
-Goal achieval is such a common part of everyday life that sometimes we take it for granted.
-For example; to achieve a goal like to drive a car; you'll have to pass a road test; fill up the car with gas; etc. Of course, you study and you'll gladly work to earn money to fill the gas tank because of your excitement to reach the goal (if you are a new driver).
-But if you run into a situation where you ran out of gas, or you lost your keys or you got into an accident - what would that do to your goal of driving a car?
-Overcoming fear, anxiety, unexpected requirements, etc., may dampen your enthusiasm and so you might consider changing your goal, instead of doing more work to achieve the original goal.
+Goal realization is such a common part of everyday life that sometimes we take it for granted.
+For example, think back to when you became a new driver.
+Your goal was to drive, but it came with multiple steps in order to drive successfully and legally, like pass a road test, fill up the car with gas, etc. Of course, you studied and practiced willingly (B) and you gladly worked to earn money to fill the gas tank because of your excitement (A) to reach the goal.
+But now imagine if you had run into a situation where you ran out of gas, or you lost your keys or you got into an accident - what did that do to your on-going goal of driving a car?
+Did you change your goal?
+Probably not.
+It may have dampened your enthusiasm and caused some goal frustration, but it didn't stop you from achieving your goal and then moving on to set new ones.

-Being able to harness your emotions and channel positive energy back into the action steps that lead to the achievement of the set goal builds what is called resiliency.
-Resiliency is a skill that shows you are willing to withstand the pressure to change your goal when you hit a roadblock.
-Resiliency is a planned step in the skill building process.
-If you don't overcome roadblocks, or start over when you fail, you will not be able to complete the skill building cycle discussed and pictured in "The Change Process".
+Being able to harness your emotions and channel positive energy back into the action steps that lead to the achievement of your goal builds what is called resiliency.
+Resiliency is a skill that shows flexibility and willingness to withstand the pressure to change your goal when you hit a roadblock.
+If you don't overcome roadblocks, or start over when you do fail, you will not be able to complete the skill building cycle discussed and pictured in "The Change Process".
 The picture shows an example of needing to complete a series of uninterrupted cycles of practicing the new behavior without fail.
-Resiliency is an inner strength to persevere; to be adaptable but still remain goal driven.
+Resiliency uses an inner strength that pulls you through obstacles so you meet the goal and it is demonstrated in both attitude and behavior.
+It's like cognitive consistency in that your personality reveals a calm, determined optimism despite experiencing setbacks.
 Being able to bounce back from disappointment is vital to living a hopeful, vibrant, and progressive life.

-Having faith in God, not self, is what gives you the confidence to try again, despite past failures (Hebrews 6:11-12).
-God's power source is in you when you believe and receive.
+You can build this skill by trying to reason yourself into persistence and run the risk of a developing a fragile ego or you can choose to put your faith in God so you possess the strength to muster up the confidence that drives you to try again, despite past failures (Hebrews 6:11-12).
+With God, instead of discouragement or choosing to change your goal, you'll fill your mind with knowledge and expectation that God will be with you and together you'll master those requirements on the way to goal achieval (Philippians 4:8).
+God's power source, the Holy Spirit, is in you when you believe and receive Christ.
 The identity you possess in Christ is founded on God’s love for you, grounded in Christ's character and reinforced by the power and guidance of the Holy Spirit.
-One interpretation of the phrase, "Have faith in God" is demonstrated in your humble acceptance of God's sovereignty, recognizing that the truth of the words recorded by Isaiah 55:8-9:
+One interpretation of the phrase, "Have faith in God" is demonstrated in your humble acceptance of God's sovereignty, recognizing the truth of the words recorded by Isaiah 55:8-9:

 "My thoughts are not your thoughts, Nor are your ways My ways,” says the Lord.
 “For as the heavens are higher than the earth, So are My ways higher than your ways, And My thoughts than your thoughts."